Shubebs/CMPE-431-pROJECT/README.md

-Commit 14: Send file contents to client or return 404 if not found Commit 15: Implement PUT command to receive and store file on server Commit 16: I Added graceful disconnection using QUIT command Commit 18: Handle unrecognized commands with error message Commit 19: Add basic command-line argument parsing for directory and port Commit 20: Set up TCP socket and server address configuration
+Commit 14: Send file contents to client or return 404 if not found Commit 15: Implement PUT command to receive and store file on server Commit 16: I Added graceful disconnection using QUIT command Commit 18: Handle unrecognized commands with error message and made a mistake a merge branch 'masters' of  https://github.com/Shubebs/CMPE-431-pROJECT
+Commit 19: Add basic command-line argument parsing for directory and port Commit 20: Set up TCP socket and server address configuration Commit 21: Bind and listen on the specified port